Whatsapp Icon

 • Social activities: Joining support groups or engaging in social events can provide emotional support and reduce feelings of isolation.

-To learn more about managing Kaposi Sarcoma and support resources available, visit the American Cancer Society website.
+To learn more about managing Kaposi Sarcoma and the support resources available, visit the American Cancer Society website.

 Self-Care for Managing Kaposi Sarcoma